K-Mulholland/Disney-World-Vacation/README.md

 My goal in using this data set is to create an amazing family vacation experience with my husband and 5 year old.
 The below questions are just the beginning of exploration into the information provided.

 ## What park has the most rides?
+1) Magic Kingdom
+2) Hollywood Studios
+3) Animal Kingdom
+4) Epcot

 ## What park has the most rides that would be best for my son?
+1) Magic Kingdom
+2) Animal Kingdom
+4) Epcot
+5) Hollywood Studios

-## What park has the most rides that fall into the 'no height restriction' category?
+## What park has the most high ranking rides that fall into the 'no height restriction' category?
+1) Magic Kingdom
+2) Hollywood Studios
+3) Animal Kingdom
+4) Epcot

 ## What are the highest ranked rides that do not have a height restriction?
+1) Magic Kingdom:  Haunted Mansion
+2) Magic Kingdom: Toy Story Mania
+3) Animal Kingdom: Kilimanjaro Safaris
+4) Magic Kingdom: Pirates of the Caribbean

 ## Conclusion
+If we were to pick one park to be sure to focus on during our visit, Magic Kingdom would be a good choice due to the sheer volume of rides.
+Magic Kingdom also has the most rides for all ages and many of the highest overall ranking rides in Walt Disney World.
+However, my favorite park is Epcot.
+I believe that the data limitations of new ride construction and the definition of an experience vs a ride could have been a factor in Epcot falling so low in every question examined in this project.
+Furthermore, other considerations when drawing conclusions about family vacations could also include ride wait times, fast pass availability, ride closures, food options, shows/experiences, and distance of park to hotel.
+Therefore, more research must be completed before solidifying park plans.

 ## Data Limitations
 Possible limitations of this data set from 2018 include:
-  Rides built after 2018
-  Discrepancies in Travel and Leisure/Trip Advisor ride rankings Data collection accuracy
+  Rides built after 2018 (ie: Ratatouille) Discrepancies in Travel and Leisure/Trip Advisor ride rankings Data collection accuracy
     Undefined: ride vs experience